parametros-por-valor-o-referencia

 }

-There is no need to pass parameters by reference if your objects are well-designed.
-In very rare cases (never) is it necessary to pass parameters by reference.
+There is no need to pass parameters by reference if your objects are well designed.
+In very rare occasions (never) is it necessary to pass parameters by reference.

-On the other hand, in addition to the considerations we have seen about whether it is possible to modify a variable from a function, copying by reference also has implications in terms of speed.
-In principle:
+On the other hand, besides the considerations we’ve seen about whether it’s possible to modify a variable from a function or not, copying by reference also has implications regarding speed.

 • Value type variables are slightly faster to access